Ryo-N7/Ryo-N7.github.io/_posts/2018-07-24-visualize-worldcup-part-3.md

 <img src="../assets/2018-07-24-visualize-worldcup-part-3_files/tweenr-offside-NEW-1.gif" style="display: block; margin: auto;" />

-So against the height advantage and physicality of Senegal, the thinking behind Japan strategy was...
+So against the height advantage and physicality of Senegal, the thinking behind Japan's strategy was...

 ``` r
 library(memery)